sufiyan16s/social-scape-desktop/README.md

   ### Setup Steps
   1. Clone the repo
   2. Import into intellij and mark resources/ as Resources Root
-  3. Configure VM options for JavaFX
+  3. Configure VM options for JavaFX in intellij idea
-  4. Create the MySQL database using :-- schema.sql
+  4. Create the MySQL database using :- schema.sql
   5. Run MainApp.java
 ## More Featuers will be added in Review 2